halkyonio/quarkus-tap-petclinic/README.md

 To be able to use the upstream [kpack](https://github.com/pivotal/kpack) project with a TLS secured registry, it is needed to install a webhook on kubernetes able to inject the `selfsigned certificate` of the registry.

-This is why it is needed to execute the following steps to:
+This is why it is needed to execute the following commands described hereafter to:
 - Build the images needed (to run a webhook, inject the certificate),
+- Generate the k8s manifest yaml file deploying the webhook,
 - To configure the webhook to fetch pod having a specific label (e.g. `image.kpack.io/image`),
 - To be able to inject in a pod an `initContainer` which will, from a secret, deploy the certificate using `/usr/sbin/update-ca-certificates`,